Sign up to receive email updates for Adult-use cannabis.

 are sales of tangible personal property subject to sales tax throughout New York State.
 For more information, see Tax Bulletin Do I Need to Register for Sales Tax?
 (TB-ST-175) and Tax Bulletin How to Register for New York State Sales Tax (TB-ST-360).

-The excise tax is imposed at the following rates:
+The tax is imposed at the following rates:

-If you make retail sales of AUC, a retail excise tax of 13% on the amount charged for the sale or transfer is imposed.
+If you make retail sales of adult-use cannabis products, a retail tax of 13% on the amount charged for the sale or transfer is imposed.

-If you are an AUC distributor or an AUC retailer, you must:
+If you are an adult-use cannabis products distributor or an adult-use cannabis products retailer, you must: